maliceio/malice-av/README.md

 > **NOTE:** This repo only contains old POCs and AV installer files.

-Click the links in this `README` to goto the AV's repo

 ### Plugins Included

 |                                              AV                                              |                                                             Docker Stars                                                              |                                                             Docker Pulls                                                              |       Status       | Key Required |